MartaGut/Antiblog/_posts/2018-01-01-china-blog.md

 image: "img/class.jpg"

 images:
-    - image_path: img/aboutMe.jpg
-      image_name: Dice and Chasing games
-      text: If the student gets the number 4 when throwing the dice, the other student standing on place number 4 can chase her.
-Otherwise, she just reads the flashcard.
-      image_number: 1
     - image_path: img/TeachingChina/AnotherDiceGame.jpg
       image_name: Dice and Chasing games
       text: If the student gets the number 4 when throwing the dice, the other student standing on place number 4 can chase her.
 Otherwise, she just reads the flashcard.